 - Badass Boast: Don Gallico gives one for the furnace in which he intends to dispose of one of his victims (and in which the Great Rinaldi had already met a well-deserved end):Don Gallico: You should have seen how neatly this machine disposed of him!
 In no time at all, he was a handful of ashes!

 - Blackmail Backfire: Rinaldi thinks he can blackmail Gallico into continuing to construct illusions for him by threatening to go to the police with his suspicions that Gallico murdered Ormond.
 It seems he didn't take into account the depth of Gallico's hate for him, or the implications of Gallico having already murdered once.
-As Gallico later says to Lt.
-Bruce, he'll get the chair whether he committed one murder or four.
+As Gallico later admits to Lt.
+Bruce, he'll get the same voltage in the electric chair whether he committed one murder or four.

 - Chekhov's Skill: During his magic act at the start of the film, Gallico the Great does his own tricks in the style of The Great Rinaldi—a rival Stage Magician—while dressed as, and sounding like, Rinaldi.
 This hints at the Master of Disguise abilities he will later use to impersonate Ormond and Rinaldi.